-Bandits displace 17 villages in Kaduna state – The Sun Nigeria
+Bandits displace 17 villages in Kaduna State – The Sun Nigeria

-One of the victims and village head of Unguwan Gibe, Jibrin Abdullahi told (NAN) that, “bandits came to our village to attack us at about 1:00 pm on Sunday.
+One of the victims and village head of Unguwan Gibe, Jibrin Abdullahi, said: “Bandits came to our village to attack us at about 1pm on Sunday.

-“The problems started when vigilante decided to help the community to deal with the bandits in their hideout.
+“The problems started when vigilantes decided to help the community to deal with the bandits in their hideout.

-“The bandits don’t allow us to go to farm, the vigilantes wanted to bring an end to this, but when they reached the bandits hideout they were overpowered and the bandits said since the community have decided to attack them we will not have peace.”
+“The bandits don’t allow us to go to farm.
+The vigilantes wanted to bring an end to this, but when they reached the bandits hideout they were overpowered and the bandits said since the community had decided to attack them, we will not have peace.”

-He identified the villages that were displaced to include, Tura, Unguwan Gebi, Unguwan Dangauta, Unguwan Nayawu, Unguwan Makeri, Jagani, Sabon Gida, Dallatu, Unguwan Alhaji Ahmadu, Sabon Gari, Kusau, Gidan Sarkin Noma, Unguwan Pati, Unguwan Tofa and Sauran Giwa.
+He identified the villages that were displaced as Tura, Unguwan Gebi, Unguwan Dangauta, Unguwan Nayawu, Unguwan Makeri, Jagani, Sabon Gida, Dallatu, Unguwan Alhaji Ahmadu, Sabon Gari, Kusau, Gidan Sarkin Noma, Unguwan Pati, Unguwan Tofa and Sauran Giwa.

-According to him, “I have three wives but only two are with me I don’t know where the other wife is now, as you can see, about 2000 people are displaced.”
+He further said: “I have three wives but only two are with me.
+I don’t know where the other wife is now, as you can see, about 2000 people are displaced.”

 The village head disclosed that due to the activities of the bandits they no longer go to farm.